jayanti-prasad/public_data/sim-data-clsf/README.md

-Every classification algorithm that has been implemented in scikit-learn has multiple choices - mostly about regularization, optimization method and hyper-parameter used.
+Every classification algorithm that has been implemented in scikit-learn has multiple choices - mostly about regularization, optimization method and the choice of hyper-parameters.
 Keeping all these factors in mind there is no point in trying  any algorithm for a standard data set in order to understand the merits/demerits of a classifier or compare different classifiers and the only way out is simulations.